With the widespread use of plasma cutting machines, the smoke and dust produced during steel plate cutting pose a significant air pollution problem.

 When people need to process a component that has the same size and strength as an airplane wing, how can precise cutting and shaping be achieved?
 In most cases, this requires the use of a plasma cutting machine.

-Steel plates are flat steel materials with a large width-thickness ratio and surface area.
-Steel plates are divided into two major specifications based on thickness: thin plates and thick plates.
+Characterized by their large width-to-thickness ratio and substantial surface area, steel plates are categorized into two main specifications based on thickness: thin plates and thick plates.

 The ability of a plasma cutter to easily penetrate metal is due to the unique properties of the plasma state.
 So, what is the plasma state?